North Dakota state senator, his wife and 2 kids killed in Utah plane crash

 A North Dakota state senator died in a plane crash in Utah with his wife and two kids Sunday night after refueling.

 The report of the crash came in about 8:30 p.m. on Sunday night, according to the sheriff’s office.
-Just after midnight, the post was updated to say that “four occupants, unfortunately, did not survive the crash,” though the victims weren’t identified in the post.
+Just after midnight, the post was updated to say that “four occupants, unfortunately, did not survive the crash,” Larsen and his family were identified in a press conference on Monday.

 The Associated Press verified the deaths of Larsen and his family through an email sent by Republican state Senate Majority Leader David Hogue to other senators.